mrkilltop/mrkilltop/README.md

 - 👋 Hi, I’m @mrkilltop
 - 🎒 Photography, UI/UX design, coding and hiking are my hobbies
-- 🌱 I’m currently learning SwiftUI, drawing, physics of light (for photo editing) and geek's tech things
+- 🌱 I’m currently learning SwiftUI, .NET and drawing Android and iOS interfaces in Figma
-- 💞️ I’m collaborated with Red Bread (my school friends team)
+- 💞️ I’m collaborated with RedBread (my school friends team)
 - 📫 How to reach me?!
-I like Hangouts - mr.killtop@gmail.com and iMessage - mr.killtop@icloud.com

-     Also chatting in Telegram and Twitter - @glebdolskiy
+Google Chat - mr.killtop@gmail.com and iMessage - mr.killtop@icloud.com or Twitter - @glebdolskiy

 <!---
 mrkilltop/mrkilltop is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.